-Non-serious AEs
+Non-serious Aes

-The outcome of all reported AEs will be followed up and documented.
-Where required, investigators might be contacted directly by the responsible study staff to provide further information.
+The outcome of all reported Aes will be followed up and documented.
+Where required, investigators or site staff might be contacted directly by the responsible study staff to provide further information.

-Non-serious ARs
+Non-serious Ars

-All non-serious ARs occurring under treatment with larotrectinib that qualify for expedited reporting will be submitted to the relevant authorities according to EU PV legislation (Regulation (EU) No 1235/2010 and Directive 2010/84/EU, Module VI [15]) and according to national regulations by the MAH; however, all investigators must obey local legal requirements.
+All non-serious Ars occurring under treatment with larotrectinib that qualify for expedited reporting will be submitted to the relevant authorities by the MAH, according to EU PV legislation (Regulation (EU) No 1235/2010 and Directive 2010/84/EU, Module VI [15]) and according to national regulations; however, all investigators must obey local legal requirements.

-For non-serious ARs occurring under non-Bayer products the investigator has to account for and comply with the reporting system of the product's Marketing Authorization Holder within the frame of local laws and regulations as well as other locally applicable laws and regulations.
+For non-serious Ars occurring under non-Bayer products the investigator has to account for and comply with the reporting system of the product's Marketing Authorization Holder within the frame of local laws and regulations as well as other locally applicable laws and regulations.

-Serious AEs
+Serious Aes